Learning Color Equivariant Representations: Preliminaries

 \section{Preliminaries}

-In this section we describe our notation, and review definitions of the group action, equivariance, and group convolution. \paragraph{Notation.} We use $f^l$ to denote the $l$-th feature map ($f^0$ to denote an input image), and $f^l_j$ to denote the $j$-th channel of that feature map.
+In this section we describe our notation, and review definitions of the group action, equivariance, and group convolution.

+\textbf{Notation.} We use $f^l$ to denote the $l$-th feature map ($f^0$ to denote an input image), and $f^l_j$ to denote the $j$-th channel of that feature map.
 We use $\psi_i^l$ to denote the $i$-th filter of the $l$-th layer, and $\psi_{i,j}^l$ to denote the $j$-th channel of that filter.